Back to Blog

 - Measure the workflow after shipping.

-I keep this kind of note short so it can be reused during review without becoming another document nobody reads.
+I keep notes like this short so they actually get reused during review instead of becoming another doc nobody opens.

 • One real example from the workflow.